BeamMW/beam-docs/source/rtd_pages/dev_local_setup.rst

 	./beam-wallet export_miner_key --subkey=1

-.. note:: If you are running more than one mining node repeat step 3 with --subkey=N (where N is the id of the nodes 1,2,3...)
+.. note:: If you are running more than one mining node repeat step 3 with --subkey=N (where N is the id of the mining nodes 1,2,3...)

 4. Export owner key by running the following command in the wallet folder: